-We have openings for highly motivated graduate students and postdocs, with interest and/or background in receptor signaling, single molecule imaging and/or computational image analysis.
+We are always on the lookout for highly motivated graduate students and postdocs, with interest and/or background in quantitative microscopy, computational biology and/or receptor signaling.

-Interested postdocs should send an email with their CV and research statement, succinctly describing their research interests and past accomplishments, to firstname.lastname@example.org.
+Interested postdocs should send an email with their CV and research statement, describing their past accomplishments and future interests, to firstname.lastname@example.org.

 August 2019: Luciana's paper about her mathematical modeling framework to extract molecular interaction rates from single-molecule imaging data (FISIK) got accepted for publication in Biophysical J. We are excited!

 April 2019: Tra Ngo, graduate student in the Genetics, Development and Disease program, joined the lab.
 With her background in biology and mathematics, she is a perfect fit for the lab.
 Welcome, Tra!